-Spam makes between 90% to 95% of all email on the Internet.
+Spam makes up between 90% to 95% of all email on the Internet.
 This huge number means that most Internet users have to deal with spam on a regular basis.
 Many email providers use spam filters to sort out most of the spam before it reaches the user's inbox.
-It is however often the case that spam emails reach the inbox so that the user has to deal with the spam personally.
+It is however often the case that some spam emails reach the inbox so that users have to deal with spam personally.

 Desktop email clients and security software often comes with an anti spam component as well to tackle spam on the desktop.
-That's of no use for users who manage their email accounts on a website but those that prefer desktop software have additional anti spam software at their disposal to block spam from reaching the inbox.
+That's of no use to users who manage their email accounts on a website like Gmail or Hotmail, but those who prefer desktop software may use anti spam programs to deal with spam semi-automatically.

-The anti spam software Comodo AntiSpam is such a software program.
-It is compatible with many popular email clients such as Outlook, Windows Mail or Mozilla Thunderbird.
+The anti spam software Comodo AntiSpam was such a software program.
+It was compatible with many popular desktop email clients such as Outlook, Windows Mail or Mozilla Thunderbird.

-The anti spam software uses Passcode authentication to protect the email accounts from spam.
-This anti spam protection basically uses a whitelist of senders that are allowed to send email to the user.
-Every other email sender that is not in that list needs to reply to an email that are automatically generated before the original email will be accepted.
-It is like captcha for email.
+The anti spam software used Passcode authentication to protect email accounts from spam.
+This anti spam protection used a whitelist of senders allowed to communicate with the user.

-The program walks the user through a five step setup process that consist of the following configurations:
+The program walked you through a five step setup process that included the following configuration steps:

-Comodo AntiSpam runs in the background from that moment on.
+Comodo AntiSpam ran in the background after setup completed.
 It will automatically send out the passcode email verifications to senders who are not on the authenticated sender list.

 It was possible to add new email accounts to the program at any time, and add senders or email addresses to a blacklist to block incoming emails right away.